PATRIC3/p3_docs/docroot/user_guides/services/phylogenetic_tree_building_service.md

 # Phylogenetic Tree Building Service

 ## Overview
-The Phylogenetic Tree Building Service enables construction of custom phylogenetic trees for up to 50 user-selected genomes.
-The service returns a Newick file which can be downloaded or viewed in html or rendered in the interactive Phylogenetic Tree Viewer in PATRIC.
+The Phylogenetic Tree Building Service enables construction of custom phylogenetic trees built from user-selected genomes.
+Two methods are available: Codon Tree and All Shared Proteins.
+The Codon Tree method selects single-copy PATRIC PGFams and analyzes aligned proteins and coding DNA from single-copy genes using the program RAxML.
+The All Shared Proteins method discovers single-copy homology groups by BLAST and analyzes protein alignments by the program FastTree.
+The service returns a Scaled Vector Graphics (SVG) image of the final tree, as well as Nexus and Newick files which can be downloaded or viewed in html or rendered in the interactive Phylogenetic Tree Viewer in PATRIC.

 ### See also
 * [Phylogenetic Tree Building Service](https://patricbrc.org/app/PhylogeneticTree)